AliGhorashiCMT/Topological-Prevalence/README.md

 ### Directory: Nodal_Point_Figs
 ### Contents:
 Figures displaying the the locations of nodal points within the Brillouin zone.
+### Directory: Tight Binding Models
+### Contents:
+Tight binding models for more tractable corner charge simulations (not used in the paper but more for sanity checking).

 ### Relevant julia files: